 Spices are another easy way to improve your flow: both turmeric and cayenne are helpful.
 Rounding out the diet powerhouse?
 Include pomegranate, oats, beans, and wholegrains.
 Add nuts, eggplants, apples, berries and citrus fruit, too.
 Before you know it, that blood will be flowing in tip-top shape!

 Even if you don’t have PAD symptoms, adding these foods to your diet and increasing your weekly movement can help prevent problems.
 But, if your legs hurt; or if you notice changes like discolored legs or loss of hair on your legs, you may already have PAD.
-If that’s the case, don’t delay: make an appointmentmake an appointmentmake an appointment to see our Houston and Dallas area PAD specialists right away.
+If that’s the case, don’t delay: make an appointment to see our Houston and Dallas area PAD specialists right away.
 Early intervention can prevent further complications, including heart attacks and strokes!
 Contact us today to learn more about PAD treatment options.

 Scheduling